A fast algorithm for Stallings foldings over virtually free groups: Proof of correctness

 An important feature of the folding algorithm is that the order in which we perform folds does not affect the final result.
 By step \ref{it:edge-saturation} of the algorithm, there will be another loop with label $\mu(e_i)W(t_{\mu(e_i)}(h_i^{-1}h))\mu(e_i)^{-1}V(i_{\mu(e_i)}(h_i^{-1}h))^{-1}$ attached to a corner of $\ell_r$ as shown in Figure \ref{fig:e-sub}, and we can immediately fold the three edges labelled $\mu(e_i)$ as shown in Figure \ref{fig:e-sub} in order to obtain an intermediate graph $\calA'$ such that there is a sequence of continuous maps $\calA_2 \onto \calA' \onto \calA_F$.

 In $\calA'$, looking again at Figure \ref{fig:e-sub}, we see that there is a path $\hat \nu *\hat e_i' * \hat \omega$ with the same endpoints as $\hat e_i$ where

 This path descends to a concatenation of path $\nu'*e_i'*\omega'$ with the same endpoints as $e_i$.
-Noting that in the respective vertex groups we have and we see that we can now apply Lemma \ref{lem:v-substition} (applied to paths consisting of a single $\bbA$-component) to obtain paths $\nu$ and $\omega$ as desired and the result follows.
+Noting that in the respective vertex groups, we have and where here second equalities are meant as ``have the same evaluation''.
+We can now apply Lemma \ref{lem:v-substition} to the paths $\nu'$ and $\omega'$ to obtain paths $\nu$ and $\omega$ with the same respective endpoints and desired respective labels.

 \end{proof}

 \begin{lem} Let $\rho$ be a path in $\calA_F$ and suppose the label $\mu(\rho) \in (X^{\pm 1})^*$ is not freely reduced.
 Then there is another path $\rho'$ with the same endpoints as $\rho$ with $\epsilon(\rho') = \epsilon(\rho)$, but with $\mu(\rho')$ freely reduced. \end{lem} \begin{proof} If $\mu(\rho)$ is already freely reduced, there is nothing to show.
 Suppose $\mu(\rho)$ is not freely reduced.
 Then $\mu = Lx^{\pm 1}x^{\mp 1}R$ for words $L,R \in (X^{\pm 1})^*$ and some $x \in X$, and it follows that $\rho = \lambda*e_i^{\epsilon_i}*e_{i+1}^{\epsilon_{i+1}}*\sigma$ where $\mu(e_i)=\mu(e_{i+1}) = x$.